The Secret of Dust and Ashes: How Embarrassment Elevates a Person to the Root of Creation

 The Midrash relates regarding the era of Avraham Avinu:

 This is exactly our role in Hisbodedus.
 The entire purpose of Hisbodedus is only to become "Ayin" (nothingness).
-Not to ask for prophetic visions out of pride and think, "I am the most important of all," but to recognize our own nothingness.
-When a person emerges from Hisbodedus knowing that he is nothing and zero, he can sweeten harsh judgments, rectify his surroundings, and protect the entire world.
+Not to ask for prophetic visions out of pride and think, "I am the most important of all," but rather to recognize our own nothingness.
+When a person emerges from Hisbodedus knowing that he is nothing and zero, he can sweeten judgments, rectify his surroundings, and protect the entire world.

 Part 2 of 3 — Lesson No. 14